WELCOME TO MY PRACTICE

 By using a combination of modern pain science approaches, traditional osteopathic techniques, and exercise therapy, I use evidence-informed clinical skills to provide pain relief and pain management strategies.

-As part of my commitment to my patients & to my career, I am constantly engaging in continuing education.
-I am in the final stages of the Chronic Pain Management postgraduate course through the College of Occupation & Physical therapy at McGill University.
+As part of my commitment to my patients & to my career, I am constantly engaging in continuing education, including the completion of a Graduate Certificate in Chronic Pain Management through the College of Occupation & Physical therapy at McGill University.

 Whether you're a new parent recovering from childbirth, are experiencing aches and pains in your daily life, or you're recovering from an injury and maybe have have anxiety and worry about your pain, I'm here to help.
 I will listen to your story and take a broader look at the various factors that may be impacting your pain or symptoms and will work with you to come up with a plan on how to get you back on track to live your life to it's full extent!

 Our clinic is wheelchair accessible and will do our best to accommodate your individual needs.
 I am happy to offer my services in both english and french.
 If there is anything I can do to make your experience more comfortable or to make my services more accessible to you, please let me know.

 Here is a bit more about me and my journey of what led me to becoming an Osteopathic Practitioner.